coderefinery/manuals/how-to-attend-stream.md

 ## Communication

 Most communication goes through [HackMD](hackmd-mechanics).
+Make sure that you open it and try it out during the icebreakers - it will become obvious then.
+There will be an absolute flood of information there, so watch strategically and don't let yourself get overloaded.

-Make sure that you have it open and practice during the icebreakers.
-This is much better than chat, since you can ask anonymously, you can ask at the same time as others, and multiple people can answer.
-We recommend you don't use chat, messages tend to get lost if not answered immediately.
+HackMD is much better than chat, since you can ask *anonymously*, you can ask *at the same time as others*, and *multiple people can answer*, and *we fix it up and publish it at the end*.